vtashkov/bf/README.md

 - If a program contains one or more unbalanced brackets, then the interpreter returns an error and does not execute the program at all.

 The goal is to minimize the errors that `bf` produces and try to be as forgiving as possible.

+## Examples

+Example programs in Brainfuck language can be found in /examples directory.

+`hello_world` and `rot13` are taken from the wiki page of the language: [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck)

 ## About me